 What is gelatin and where do you obtain the gelatin used in your products?

 Gelatin is an animal protein used to make capsules, which can deliver measured amounts of products.
-The pharmaceutical quality gelatin used in our two-piece hard-shell gelatin capsules is obtained through the processing of collagen, a fibrillary protein composed of eighteen different amino acids found in connective tissues (generally the hides) and in the bones of animals.
+The pharmaceutical quality gelatin used in our two-piece hard-shell gelatin capsules is obtained through the processing of collagen, a protein composed of eighteen different amino acids found in the connective tissues and bones of most animals, including humans.

-For vegetarians and vegans we also offer certain products in vegetable capsules, which are derived from either plant cellulose (specifically hydroxypropyl methylcelluose HPMC from pine trees) typically from North America or France) or vegetable polysaccharides (pullulan from tapioca) typically from Mexico or Japan.
+For vegetarians and vegans we also offer certain products in vegetable capsules, which are derived from either plant cellulose (specifically hydroxypropyl methylcellulose from pine trees) or vegetable polysaccharides from tapioca.